discordx-ts/discordx/docs/docs/general/client.md

 ### botGuilds

-The application commands are executed only on this list of guilds by default, ex. slash, button, selectmenu, contextmenu
+The application commands are executed only on this list of guilds by default, ex. slash, button, select-menu, contextmenu

 | type       | default | required |
 | ---------- | ------- | -------- |